toplist2048/cscourses.online/_posts/2019-03-14-java-basics.md

     <pre>String[] s = {1, 2, 3}
 Object[] o = s
 String[] s2 = (String[]) o</pre>

     <h4>Java Array Functions</h4>
     <p>Some array functions defined in java.util.Arrays,</p>
     <ul>
       <li>Arrays.sort() - Sort an array.</li>
       <li>Arrays.binarySearch() - Search an array.</li>
     </ul>

     <h4>Java Multidimensional Arrays</h4>
     <pre>String [][] d2 = new String[3][2];</pre>

     <h3>Java ArrayList</h3>
     <p>An ArrayList is an ordered sequence that allows duplicates.
 ArrayList can
       change size at runtime as needed.</p>
     <pre>import java.util.ArrayList; // import ArrayList</pre>
     <p>There are different ways to create an ArrayList.
 ArrayList support
-      generaic programming.
+      generic programming.
 If type is not specified, you can store any object in it.</p>
     <pre>ArrayList list1 = new ArrayList();
 ArrayList list2 = new ArrayList(10);